Professional pest control company branded truck parked outside a suburban home at dusk, amber porch light glowing, route tablet visible in cab

 The AI Business OS closes this gap by automating the entire conversion and retention sequence: the one-time customer receives a subscription offer follow-up 48 hours after treatment; if they do not convert, they receive a second touch at Day 7; if they still do not convert, they enter a seasonal reactivation queue that fires before the next pest season with a renewal offer.
 The same system that captures the initial inquiry also captures the subscription conversion opportunity and the long-term retention - without any manual follow-up required.

-Layer 1 - AI Intake for Pest Control: The Spring Surge That Decides the Season
+Layer 1: AI Intake for Pest Control Spring Surge Calls

 The pest control season is won or lost in a 6 to 8-week window beginning in late March.
 This is when homeowners see the first ants of the season, receive the first mosquito bite, or notice the first sign of termites - and call for treatment.
 Call volume at a typical pest control company during peak spring surge runs 200 to 350 percent above the winter baseline.
 The companies that capture the largest share of this surge volume set their subscription base for the entire year.